mitre/saf/README.md

 You can use `saf generate:spreadsheet2inspec` to generate an InSpec profile structure from a spreadsheet file.

 ```
-generate:spreadsheet2inspec              Convert CSV STIGs or CIS XLSX benchmarks into a skeleton InSpec profile
+generate:spreadsheet2inspec              Generate a skeleton InSpec profile from a CSV STIGs or CIS XLSX benchmarks

 USAGE
   $ saf generate:spreadsheet2inspec -i, --input=<XLSX or CSV> -o, --output=FOLDER